The evacuation order was lifted a week ago near the toxic train wreck in Ohio, but some aren't comfortable going home | News Channel 3-12

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Greg Wallace, Laura Ly, Ella Nilsen, Nouran Salahieh, Holly Yan, Joe Sutton, Brenda Goodman and Kyla Russell contributed to this report.
+CNN’s Greg Wallace, Laura Ly, Ella Nilsen, Nouran Salahieh, Celina Tebor, Vanessa Yurkevich, Holly Yan, Joe Sutton, Brenda Goodman and Kyla Russell contributed to this report.